punkave/best-practices/README.md

 ## <a name="house--css">CSS Architecture</a>

 Use Harry Robert's ITCSS Architecture to author CSS.
-ITCSS provides a way to manage common issues that crop up caused by source order, cascade and specificity for large scale projects.
+ITCSS provides a way to manage common issues that crop up caused by source order, cascade and specificity in large scale projects.

 ITCSS organizes CSS into eight "groups" that can even used to organize your LESS folders if you wish.
 The main goal is that the compiled CSS file is structured (top to bottom) in order of specificity.